 Erythritol has 60%-80% of the sweetness of sugar.
-Erythritol is a sugar alcoholthat naturally occurs in some fruits and some food.
-It’s Glycemic Index (GI) rating varies between 0 and 1.
+Erythritol is a sugar alcohol that naturally occurs in some fruits and some food.
+The Glycemic Index (GI) rating varies between 0 and 1.
 This variance could be due to differing measurements.
 The GI is a measurement of how various foods affect blood sugar levels.
-The lower the number, the less the food effects blood sugar.
+The lower the number, the less the food affects blood sugar.
 The lower foods on the index are known as slow-burning carbs.
 Slow-burning carbs are better for diets.

-In 1997, the FDA declared erythritol generally recognized as safe.
+In 1997, the FDA declared erythritol generally recognized as safe (GRAS).
 Since then many studies have been performed on sugar alcohols (Price, 2018).

-It is common for people who consume sugar alcohols to experience some intestinal issues such as stomachaches.
+It is common for people who consume sugar alcohol to experience some intestinal issues such as stomachaches.
 These issues come from the body not being able to break down the sugar alcohol.